Caged - Book cover

 My mind and body were both messed up, I believe.
 I wanted to finish the bloody thing off; see what was in the hatch and then die peacefully.

-I watched all the episodes, and when they were finally able to open it, it was over.
-The show was over; the season was over.
+I watched all the episodes, and when they were finally able to open it, the season was over.
 The hatch was opened, but nobody knew what was inside.
 And I definitely wouldn’t know.
 It was over for me.

-I felt cheated and dejected.
+I felt cheated, dejected, and ultimately ashamed for spending the day watching television instead of trying to escape like I intended.
 When I stepped down from the bed and started walking toward the library door, the clock struck eight.

+From three floors down, I froze when I heard the front door slam.
+He was here.
+I was too late.
 I mean it was probably not him; it was the universe that was toying with me and torturing me.
+Maybe the chained man downstairs broke free.
 A moment of bliss and satisfaction was what I wanted when I fell from the window.
 With a smile on my face.

 What did I do so wrong to be here, to be like this?
 Who would know?
 I didn’t remember half of the things about me.